WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 `method`: str, optional ('pchip')
 - The interpolation method to use.
 Valid methods are 'pchip' and 'spline'.
 The default is 'pchip'.

+`max_segment`: float, optional (500.0)
+- The maximum length (in ms) of NaN values to fill.
+If a length of invalid data is longer than this threshold, it will not be interpolated.
+The default is 500.0.

 `cols`: list-str, optional (None)
 - List of columns of the signals to apply the interpolation to.
 The default is None, in which case the interpolation is applied to every column except for 'Time' and columns that start with 'mask_'.